 - Oral Antibiotics

 Antibiotics are a mainstay of treatment for inflammatory acne, and work by reducing bacterial load and inflammation.
 Antibiotics have proven to be safe and effective in many studies to treat acne.
-A course of treatment may last at least 3 months.
+A course of treatment may last about 3 months.
 First line treatment include Doxycycline, however there is an emerging trend of antibiotic resistant acne worldwide.
 Consequently, oral antibiotics are often combined with topical therapy to combat resistance and improve acne clearance.

 - Oral Retinoids

 Oral Isotretinoin is a form Vitamin A medications that work extremely well in acne and are currently the most effective treatment for severe acne.
 It reduces oil secretion by 90% within 6 weeks of treatment, reduces whiteheads and blackheads by 90% within 3 months and has an anti-inflammatory effect.

 A consultation is necessary to discuss about the side effects, suitability and precautions before starting oral retinoids.

 The Carbon Peel Laser is delivered using laser energy to improve pore size and acne vulgaris breakouts.
 This form of acne treatment is 100% drug free and utilizes laser energy to reduced inflammation, pore size, sebum production and stimulates collagen.

 When can I start to see improvement?

 Every individual is different in his or her genetic make up and response to acne treatment.
 Acne vulgaris treatment is usually slowly responsive in the beginning stages as you are getting used to and incorporating the treatment into your routine.

 On average, you may notice some improvement in your skin condition within 6-8 weeks.
 Most patients require treatment for at least 4-6 months and maintenance thereafter.

 It is important that acne vulgaris breakouts are treated.
 Appropriate treatments reduce skin scarring, acne marks and pigmentation.
 Thereafter, maintenance therapy is vital to keep acne at bay and lessen the chance of a breakout.

 How can I improve my Acne Scars?

-Acne scarring is an unfortunate complication of acne.
+Acne scarring is an unfortunate but common complication of acne.
 It often results from acne that has been left untreated and resultant damage done to the dermal layer of the skin.
 Severe forms of acne such as cystic acne have a much higher risk of scarring.